 Spoiler: In the end, due to sudden events and new-found friends, I spent a total of Php 2,040 only for 3 days!
 Are you curious about how this happened?
 Do read on below to find out.

-All in all, this was an incredibly fun concept and I was more than excited to jumpstart it all!
+All in all, Juan for Fun was an incredibly fun concept and I was more than excited to jumpstart it all!

 Confession time.
 I had no idea what Masbate is known for nor where it is located.
 Rest assured, this is one of the reasons why I travel: to slowly correct my geographic knowledge, haha.

 I woke up at around 6AM (after I was told a day before to come to the airport at 7AM for my flight), therefore technically, I didn’t have much time to research about Masbate at all.
-Once I arrived at the airport, the Cebu Pacific Air team handed me some goodies and an “Adventure Passport” which indicated the challenges that I had to do for my trip.
+Once I arrived at the airport, the Cebu Pacific Air team handed me some goodies and a Juan for Fun “Adventure Passport” which indicated the challenges that I had to do for my trip.